IQSS/dataverse/doc/sphinx-guides/source/admin/solr-search-index.rst

 Start Async Reindex
 ~~~~~~~~~~~~~~~~~~~

 Please note that this operation may take hours depending on the amount of data in your system.
-This known issue is being tracked at https://github.com/IQSS/dataverse/issues/50

 ``curl http://localhost:8080/api/admin/index``